HITECHCRIME/HC_SG51_Colorized_World/README.md

 until our souls are through
 i swear on our both lives

+colorized
 colorized world

-colorized world
+x
+x
+x
+x
+x

+cauterized wound on diehards
+always find ways to heal only wanted no masks no guides no secret moves aye ya (reverb)

+authorized drugs with no card sign ending wanted not bad say it i have no life such a lowlife ya

+x
+x
+x
+x
+x

+(yaaaaoooo)

+that's what's left to miss
+grand plan won't hit, no hard feelings truly telling foretelling round the corner one twin flame is amidst
+(i miss ya, did anybody get it right yeah?)

 -----------------------------------------------------

-[CHORUS 2]
+[CHORUS]
 colorized world with no scars
-i only wanted no wars no fights no separate worlds aye ya (reverb)
+i only wanted no wars no fights no separate worlds aye ya

-often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya (reverb)
+often words make our dimensions feel cold i don't feel a thing is what i tell myself every day ya

+preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap

+painting grey on a masterpiece seeking all the waste among order
+4 and 20 deep, throttle fully bent round my knees

 -----------------------------------------------------

 [VERSE 2]
-that's what's left to miss
-grand plan won't hit,
-no hard feelings
-truly telling
-foretelling round the corner
-one twin flame is amidst (?)
-i miss ya
-did anybody get it right yeah?

-in the end
-such a lowlife
-expect a diss

-(autotune) nothing works mate, kinda get hysterical i need breaking things when I steer myself sometimes new (?)

-when I steer myself
-sometimes new
-(autotune)

 -----------------------------------------------------